 “Immortal gods!
 Men are not aware how great a revenue is parsimony; for I now proceed to speak of extravagant men, I take my leave of the money-hunter.
 The revenue one man receives from his estate is six hundred sestertia; I receive one hundred from mine.
 To that man who has gilded roofs and marble pavements in his villas, and who unboundedly covets statues, pictures, vestments, and furniture, his income is insufficient, not only for his expenditure, but even for the payment of his interest; while there will be some surplus even from my slender income, through cutting off the expenses of voluptuousness.
 Which, then, is the richer, he who has a deficit, or he who has a surplus? — he who is in need, or he who abounds? — the man whose estate, the greater it is, requires the more to sustain it, or whose estate maintains itself by its own resources?”

 Cicero gives us a real life example from his personal life, his fellow contemporary here is ‘ahead’ of him in the rat race having access to larger incomes drawn from his estate.
 On the flip side though this guy is driven to debt because being a spendthrift he outstripped his income by excessive desire and covetousness.
-He may have acuired these articles of wealth, statues and pictures and so on but they can be taken away since the man’s in debt.
+He may have acquired these articles of wealth, statues and pictures and so on but they can be taken away since the man’s in debt.
 Compared to Cicero, who may have less wealth but mindful of economy, having already achieved contentment in his mind, not longing for excess, he enjoys his lot with a positive income plus he’s free from the anxieties of debt.
-If Cicero is to be believed, in modern times he’d be content with an ordinary old car that takes him from A to B rather than a brand new aston martin sports car.
+If Cicero is to be believed, in modern times he’d be content with an ordinary old car that takes him from A to B rather than a brand new Aston Martin sports car.

 The Last Conclusion